 Further information on fees is available at the Registrar's website.

 Western Law offers competitive funding packages to all full-time graduate students in our research-based programs (LLM, MSL and PhD).
-Funding packages are designed to cover full-time tuition and ancillary fees, and may consist of a combination of scholarships and awards and income from employment as a Teaching Assistant or a Research Assistant.
+Funding packages are designed to cover full-time tuition and most fees, and may consist of a combination of scholarships and awards and income from employment as a Teaching Assistant or a Research Assistant.
 Your offer letter will contain the details of your individual funding package.